MB3hel/Arduino-Core-MSP430/REWRITE.md

 - Clock configuration
     - Support multiple CPU frequencies (through tool menu in IDE).
 Options depend on board.
     - SMCLK will match MCLK
-    - ACLK will be external oscillator or REF
+    - ACLK will be external oscillator with VLO as fallback
 - Analog Inputs
     - TODO: Supported references
     - All boards default to same resolution (10-bit?)